Artem2427/Artem2427/README.md

 <h1 align="center">Hi 👋, I'm Artem</h1>

-<h3 align="center">A passionate full-stack developer from Ukraine.
-I love to study something new, to create modern applications which are helped for business to increase their profit for short time</h3>
+<h3 align="center">A passionate full-stack developer from Ukraine with a focus on Frontend technologies like React, Next.js, and Angular.
+I love creating modern, performant web applications with exceptional user experience that help businesses achieve their goals faster</h3>

 <h3 align="left">Connect with me:</h3>
 <div>